VladKochetov007/quick_trade/docs/docs/quick_trade/trading_sys.md

 | show | bool | Show testing schedule.
 Includes candles, deposit, `.diff()` of deposit and other.|
 | returns | `pd.DataFrame` | Dataframe with information about the deposit, average growth of deposit and `.diff()` of deposit. |

-!> Each pair is tested separately and then the results are summarized.
-Because of this, the strategies do not use the total deposit in such a test.

 ```python
 import numpy as np